pg8wood/website/src/content/projects/slog.md

 draft: false
 ---

-A tiny CLI that launches your iOS Simulator app and taps through the login screen so you don’t have to—putting you one command away from being logged in.
+A tiny CLI that launches your iOS Simulator app and taps through the login screen so you don’t have to.
+You're one command away from being logged in.

 ---